-- Does your company need to add employee deductions?
+- Do you use deductions?
 You’ll need to add specifics about each deduction type you need set up, including benefit premiums, 401(k) contributions, and garnishments.

-- Does your company offer contributions?
-If you’ll match retirement contributions or pay a portion of employee benefit premiums, add a description of each and how the contribution will be calculated.
+- Do you use contributions?
+If you match retirement contributions or pay a portion of employee benefit premiums, add a description of each and how the contribution will be calculated.